TimothyNeilTan/Cybersecurity-Data-in-Supabase/readme.md

 - **Future Enhancements:**
   - Consider adding concurrency for faster batch processing.
   - Review and potentially refine error handling and logging for better troubleshooting.
+  - Using supabase CLI to auto create the tables within instance
+    - creating more supabase functions to handle the data insertion and uuid conflicts
+  - Adding in the rest of the CWE data such as weaknesses, categories etc. since it will give more enriched information towards these CWEs and will require more tables to be created